adamshostack/conflictmodeling/references/README.md

 [Hill16] Hill, Kashmir "[How Nextdoor reduced racist posts by 75%](https://splinternews.com/how-nextdoor-reduced-racist-posts-by-75-1793861389)", Splinter, August 25, 2016

-[Hopkins17] Hopkins, Nick, "[Revealed: Facebook's internal rulebook on sex, terrorism and violence](https://www.theguardian.com/news/2017/may/21/revealed-facebook-internal-rulebook-sex-terrorism-violence)", The Guardian, May 21, 2017
+[Hopkins17] Hopkins, Nick, "[Revealed: Facebook's internal rulebook on sex, terrorism and violence](https://www.theguardian.com/news/2017/may/21/revealed-facebook-internal-rulebook-sex-terrorism-violence)", The Guardian, May 21, 2017 (See also links and trackbacks)

+[Lawson18] Lawson, Nolan, "[Mastodon and the challenges of abuse in a federated system](https://nolanlawson.com/2018/08/31/mastodon-and-the-challenges-of-abuse-in-a-federated-system/)", blog post August 31, 2018.

 [Levendowski16] Levendowski, Amanda "[Conflict Modeling](https://www.levendowski.net/conflict-modeling/)" in progress work,